nconghau/MiniDBGo/README.md

 ## ⚠️ Disclaimer

 This project is for **educational purposes only** and is not production-ready.
-It is intended as a tool for learning database internals in Go.
+It is intended as a tool for study database internals in Go.

 ## 📜 License